 - We use temporary cache to prevent sending too many requests to Instagram Platform.
 This cache expires automatically within 24 hours.

 - We convert the data received from Instagram API to static HTML files which are your widgets.
 Widget preview is stored only temporarily, and it is removed from our servers within 15 minutes.
 Regular widget is the widget you can embed on your website.
 We store it if you use our widgets.

 This information is necessary to create a widget that you can embed on your website.

-When you upgrade your widget, you need to fill out our order form.
-This form contains personal data fields like your name, address, e-mail address, VAT ID/NIP number.
-We have to collect and process this data in accordance with Polish and UE law regulations and for invoicing purposes.
+When you upgrade your widget, you must fill out our checkout form.
+This form contains personal data fields like your name, address, email address, and VAT ID/NIP number.
+We have to collect and process this data under Polish and UE law regulations and for invoicing purposes.

-Payments are handled via external platforms – PayPal and PayU.
-We do not store any credit card information or PayPal/PayU logins on our servers.
-We only store transaction IDs received from the selected payment gateway, so we can easily identify your payment in their systems.
+External platforms such as PayPal and PayU handle the payments.
+Our servers do not store credit card information or PayPal/PayU logins.
+We only store transaction IDs received from the selected payment gateway, so we can quickly identify your payment in their systems.

 When you upgrade the widget for the Instagram account connected via a Business connection and your Instagram account has a profile picture set, we might store your image profile on our servers.
 We keep your profile photo from your Instagram account to optimize the size and quality of the image.
 It also allows us to use modern image formats such as AVIF and WebP.
 We display the optimized photo in the “Some of our users” section.

 1.8 Data we collect when you purchase an Image optimization add-on